scicloj/clojisr/README.md

 - not recommended for production yet
 - already used by several people in their data science explorations

+## Clojurists Together

+**Hurray!**

+We are happy to announce that `ClojisR` is selected by [Clojurists Together in Q4 2020](https://www.clojuriststogether.org/news/q4-2020-funding-announcement/)!
+Expect more information soon.

 ## Scope of the project

 Libraries for Clojure-R interop are not new - see [this list](doc/existing_libraries.md).